davidandw190/Linked-List-Medical-Office-Management-System-C/README.md

 To install this program, simply clone the repository and compile the code using a C compiler.
 Here are the steps:

 1. Open your terminal and navigate to the directory where you want to install the program.
 2. Clone the repository using the following command:  `git clone https://github.com/davidandw190/Linked-List-Medical-Office-Management-System-C.git`
 3. Navigate to the cloned directory using the following command:  `cd Linked-List-Medical-Office-Management-System-C`
 4. Compile the code using a C compiler of your choice.
-Here's an example using GCC: `gcc main.c -o linked_list_medical`
+Here's an example using GCC:  `gcc main.c -o Medical-Management-System`
-5. Run the program using the following command:`./linked_list_medical`
+5. Run the program using the following command: `./Medical-Management-System`

 ## Usage